-- 1. The following criteria may trigger a review of the record to determine the medical appropriateness of the transport based upon patients: - a.
-Who are served by an inappropriate vehicle in consideration of time, distance, speed considerations, etc. - b.
-Who are served by an inappropriate team, i.e., ALS team used but patient requires critical care skills - c.
-Who are served by an inappropriate ambulance that met the aircraft to assume care of the patient and continue transport with the level of care, equipment and supplies appropriate to the patient's specific needs (RW/FW)
+j.
+Who are served by an inappropriate vehicle in consideration of time, distance, speed considerations, etc.

+k.
+Who are served by an inappropriate team, i.e., ALS team used but patient requires critical care skills

+I. Who are served by an inappropriate surface vehicle that met the aircraft to assume care of the patient and continue transport with the level of care, equipment and supplies appropriate to the patient's specific needs (RW/FW)